quickwit-oss/quickwit/docs/operating/data-directory.md

 ### `/indexing` directory

-This directory holds the local indexing directory of each index managed by Quickwit.
-The local indexing directories are further separated by indexing source.
-In the above tree, you can see there is an indexing folder corresponding to `_ingest-api-source` source for `wikipedia` index.
-This directory gets created only on nodes running the indexing service.
+This directory holds the local indexing directory of each indexing source of each index managed by Quickwit.
+In the above tree, you can see two directories corresponding to the `wikipedia` index, which means that index is currently handling two sources.

 ### `/delete_task_service` directory